gbechara/gcpdemos/devopsdemo1/lab.md

 On your github repo (This step needs to be performed using a github account, you may need to use your account or create one):

-- Install the Cloud Build GitHub App on your GitHub account or in an organization you own.
-To do this you can use https://github.com/apps/google-cloud-build after connecting to your github account.
+- Install the [Cloud Build GitHub App](https://github.com/apps/google-cloud-build) on your GitHub account or in an organization you own.
-- Create a PAT (Classic)
+- Create a PAT (Classic) [here](https://github.com/settings/tokens)
-- Make sure to set your token to have no expiration date and select the following permissions when prompted in GitHub: repo (Full control of private repositories) and read:user (Read ALL user profile data).
+- Make sure to select the following permissions when prompted in GitHub: `repo` (Full control of private repositories) and `read:user` (Read ALL user profile data).
 If your app is installed in an organization, make sure to also select the read:org permission.
-- Create a GCP secret to store github PAT in **my-github-secret**
+- Create a GCP secret to store your Github PAT in **my-github-secret**

-Create a new project and:
+In Cloud Shell :

-- Fork this repo https://github.com/gbechara/gcpdemos/ in github then clone it locally in you dev env
+* Fork this repo [https://github.com/gbechara/gcpdemos/](https://github.com/gbechara/gcpdemos/) in Github
+* Clone it locally in your dev environement
-- In your local dev env change configSync/syncRepo in devopsdemo ./devopsdemo1/gke-conf/apply-spec.yaml
-- In your local dev env change project ids in related ./devopsdemo1/gke-conf/my-fleet-conf/serviceaccounts.yaml example : cloudsql-sa@$GOOGLE_CLOUD_PROJECT_ID.iam.gserviceaccount.com
-- In your local dev env change the 3 occurences of projectid in ./devopsdemo1/quote-front/skaffold.yaml
-- In your local dev env change INSTANCE_CONNECTION_NAME and DB_IAM_USER in your writers in base and overlays to have it connect to the Cloud SQL instance of your project.
-The files being ./devopsdemo1/quote-back/writers/base/deployment.yaml, ./devopsdemo1/quote-back/writers/overlays/dev/deployment.yaml and ./devopsdemo1/quote-back/writers/overlays/prod/deployment.yaml.
+* Replace the `syncRepo` variable in the file `./devopsdemo1/gke-conf/apply-spec.yaml` with the URL of your forked repo.
+* Replace all occurrences of the project ID and project number placeholder with your actual project ID in the following files:
+    * `./devopsdemo1/gke-conf/my-fleet-conf/serviceaccounts.yaml`
+    * `./devopsdemo1/quote-front/skaffold.yaml` (Only for the 3 `projectid:`)
+    * `./devopsdemo1/quote-back/writers/base/deployment.yaml`
+    * `./devopsdemo1/quote-back/writers/overlays/dev/deployment.yaml`
+    * `./devopsdemo1/quote-back/writers/overlays/prod/deployment.yaml`

-- Push this to your github repo
+* Push your changes to your forked repo in GitHub.
-- In your local dev env change github_config_app_installation_id = 12345678 (you get this from https://github.com/settings/installations/)
-- In your local dev env change google_cloudbuildv2_repository_remote_uri in ./devopsdemo1/variables.tf
-- In your local dev env google_configmanagement_sync_repo ./devopsdemo1/variables.tf
-- In your local dev env change project_id and project_number in ./devopsdemo1/variables.tf
+* Update the following variables in the `./devopsdemo1/variables.tf` file:

+    * `github_config_app_installation_id`: Replace this with the ID of your GitHub application installation.
+You can find this value on [this page](https://github.com/settings/installations) when you click on the GCB app and look at the URL.
+    * `google_cloudbuildv2_repository_remote_uri`: Replace this with the URL of your forked repo in GitHub.
+    * `google_configmanagement_sync_repo`: Replace this with the URL of your forked repo in GitHub.
+    * `project_id`: Replace this with your actual GCP project ID.
+    * `project_number`: Replace this with your actual GCP project number.
+You can find this value in the project settings in the GCP console.

-- Then launch and wait (about 15 min)
+- Then you can launch the following commands and wait about 15mins

-When using this content in your own GCP env you can eventually create a Google Workstation using ../workstationdemo2/Dockerfile and look at the complete insctructions in https://github.com/gbechara/gcpdemos/tree/main/devopsdemo1.
-This will give a better experience of the inner loop.
-The cloud shell editor is just to have a shorter lab.

 ```
 gcloud auth application-default login
 terraform init